momo-AUX1/craby/docs/guide/codegen.md

 }

 // In your impl:
-impl Spec for MyModule {
+impl MyModuleSpec for MyModule {
     fn some_method(&self) {
         self.emit(MyModuleSignal::OnData);
     }